DBeath/feedrsub/README.md

 * ```GET /pubsubhubbub``` The URL the hub will call to receive verification of a subscription request.
 * ```POST /pubsubhubbub``` The URL the hub will post feed update notifications to.

+## API

+**Requires Authentication**
+* ```POST /api/v1/subscribe/``` Subscribes to a single feed.
+Requires a 'topic' parameter containing the URL of the feed to subscribe to.
+Returns 200 and echos the feed URL upon success.
+* ```POST /api/v1/unsubscribe/``` Unsubscribes from a single feed.
+Requires a 'topic' parameter containing the URL of the feed to unsubscribe from.
+Returns 200 and echos the feed URL upon success.
+* ```POST /api/v1/retrieve/``` Retrieves the entries from a single feed.
+Requires a 'topic' parameter containing the URL of the feed to retrieve.
+Returns 200 and a success message. *Note* This does not return a list of the entries, it saves the entries to the database.

 ## Usage
 To start the app, run ```node index.js```

+Navigate to

 To subscribe to feeds, the subscribe page has a text field where you can enter a list of feeds separated by newlines, tabs, spaces, or commas.